Meeting Room Reservation

 - Groups using the Meeting Room are responsible for any material or equipment brought into the Library.
 The Librarian should be notified of such material when the application is prepared.

 - Each group is responsible for setting up the room, for returning furniture to its original place, for clean-up and removal of trash from the Library, and completely vacating the room 30 minutes prior to closing.
-Light refreshments are perm
+Light refreshments are permitted.

-- Multimedia equipment (videoconferencing, LCD projector, and associated equipment) and other equipment are available for use in the Meeting Room free of charge.
+- Multimedia equipment (videoconferencing, projector, and associated equipment) and other equipment are available for use in the Meeting Room free of charge.
 Arrangements and training must be made in advance with Library staff.

 - Public events in the library must abide by U.S. copyright law and regulations.
 The Library is not responsible for any copyright violations by non-library groups.